eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-start>
 ```

-`<allocation-taxation>` shows the taxation threshold for is set to 1024 MB, half of the size of the *eden* space. `<gc-start>` records the heap to have 1384 MB (1,451,229,184 B)of free memory available at the beginning of this global mark phase increment.
+The `<allocation-taxation>` element shows the taxation threshold for triggering this global mark phase increment is set to 1024 MB, half of the size of the *eden* space, as expected. `<gc-start>` records the heap to have 1384 MB (1,451,229,184 B)of free memory available at the beginning of this global mark phase increment.
 This compares to the 1376 MB (1,442,840,576 B) of free memory available at the end of the previous global mark phase increment.
-Although free memory was reclaimed by the partial GC cycles that ran between these global mark phase increments, free memory was allocated to objects during this period resulting in a net reduction of free memory available.
+Although free memory was reclaimed by the partial GC cycles that ran between these global mark phase increments, free memory was allocated to objects when application threads ran, resulting in a net reduction of free memory available.

-There are two *overflow* regions to be rebuilt.
+The `<remembered set>` element shows that there are two overflow regions to rebuild.

 The status of the heap at the beginning and end of STW sub-increments are automatically recorded.
-For this STW subincrement, there are no `<gc-op>` elements recorded - `<gc-end>` immediately follows `<gc-start>` in the logs.
+For this STW subincrement, there are no `<gc-op>` elements recorded; `<gc-end>` immediately follows `<gc-start>` in the logs.
 For some STW sub-increments, some GC operations are run, such as ADD

 ```xml
 <gc-end id="1179" type="global mark phase" contextid="1154" durationms="0.289" usertimems="1.000" systemtimems="0.000" stalltimems="0.000" timestamp="2021-02-26T11:17:28.994" activeThreads="8">